The Prophet Muhammad (PBUH)

-“The most beloved of deeds to Allah are those that are most consistent, even if it is small.”
+“The most beloved of deeds to Allah are those that are most consistent, even if small” - Sahih Bukhari 5199

-During Ramadan, our main focus is on fasting and Ibadah, leading to changes in our daily eating and sleeping patterns.
-At this point, even thinking of being active may seem difficult, however Ramadan Recharge does not take away from this focus, but instead adds to it in a way that Ibadah, sleeping and eating becomes more recharged with focus and energy!
+During Ramadan, our main focus is on fasting during the day and increased ibadah during the night, which leads to changes in our daily eating and sleeping routine.
+At this point, even the thought of being active may seem difficult.
+Ramadan Recharge does not take away from this focus, but instead enhances our ibadah, work, study and sleep, and replaces lethargy and low energy with focus, energy and deep rest, insha’Allah!

-View and download the leaflets and resources to support you on your journey.
+View and download our resources to support you on your journey.

 Ramadan Recharge booklet

-A variety of activities for all abilities and ages.
+A variety of simple at home - activities for all ages.

 Ramadan Mubarak.
 Walking and exercising in Ramadan.